BrianGilmanGSA/sam-web-design-standards/CONTRIBUTING.md

 **Have fun!**

 Don't worry about breaking anything in the approved version.
-Until it is committed, merged, and release you can do whatever you want!
+Until it is committed, merged, and released you can do whatever you want!
 Try different styles, HTML structures, and so on.

 Go.
 Play!